 6. Not considering big expenses

 There are many expenses that come as a big bill.
 For instance, I pay car insurance only once a year.
-It’s the same for my home insurance or my legal insurance.
+It is the same for my home insurance or my legal insurance.
 And the same with parking at work.
 I pay the awful Billag tax every year as well.
 I pay the power bill every three months.
-There are also a few months when I don’t pay taxes.
+There are also a few months when I do not pay taxes.
 I have a tendency of not planning for them.
 Sometimes, I have a very good month with none of these expenses.
 This makes me believe my month is very good and I spend a bit more.
 The problem is that they are regular expenses and their fees should be spread out on the entire year.

 7. Spending too much on computers